A hierarchical resource-efficient deep policy gradient method for continuous-time optimal control problems: Preliminaries

 \subsection{Cost analysis of Deep PGM}

-In this section, we estimate the computational cost of running deep PGM, by counting the number of operation needed to perform gradient evaluation is the gradient descent.
-We start by evaluating the number of operations required for performing back-propagation on $L_i(\theta):=L(t_{i},\hat{X}^{j,\theta}_{t_{i}},\pi(t_{i},\hat{X}^{j,\theta}_{t_{i}};\theta))$ in \eqref{prob:empirical_risk_minimization_theta}.
+In this section, we estimate the computational cost of running deep PGM, by counting the number of operations needed to perform gradient evaluation in the gradient descent algorithm.
+We start by evaluating the number of operations required for performing back-propagation on $L_i^m(\theta):=L(t_{i},\hat{X}^{m,\theta}_{t_{i}},\pi(t_{i},\hat{X}^{m,\theta}_{t_{i}};\theta))$ in \eqref{prob:empirical_risk_minimization_theta}.
 By using chain rule, we obtain